Transition metal nitrate complex

 A transition metal nitrate complex is a coordination compound containing one or more nitrate ligands.
 Such complexes are common starting reagents for the preparation of other compounds.

 Ligand properties

+Nitrate is isostructural with but less basic than carbonate.
+Both nitrate and carbonate exhibit comparable coordination geometries.
+The nitrogen center of nitrate does not form bonds to metals.
 Being the conjugate base of a strong acid (nitric acid, pKa = -1.4), nitrate has modest Lewis basicity.
 Two coordination modes are common: unidentate and bidentate.
+Unidentate nitrate is classified as X ligand in the Covalent bond classification method.
+With respect to HSAB theory, it is classified as hard.

+When bonded as a bidentate ligand, it is denoted κ2-NO3.
+Biidentate nitrate is classified as X-L ligand in the Covalent bond classification method.
+With respect to HSAB theory, it is classified as hard.

-Often, bidentate nitrate, denoted κ2-NO3, is bound unsymmetrically in the sense that one M-O distance is clearly bonding and the other is more weakly interacting.
+In some cases where it is bidentate, nitrate is bound unsymmetrically in the sense that one M-O distance is clearly bonding and the other is more weakly interacting.
 The MO-N distances for the coordinated oxygen are longer by about 10 picometers longer than the N-Oterminal bonds.
 This observation suggests that the terminal N-O bonds have double bond character.
-Nitrate is isostructural with but less basic than carbonate.
-Both exhibit comparable coordination geometries.
-The nitrogen center of nitrate does not form bonds to metals.

 Coordination complexes

 With three terminal oxide groups, nitrate can in principle bind metals through many geometries.
 Even though the ligand is written as MNO3, the oxygen atoms are invariably coordinated.
 Thus, monodentate nitrate is illustrated by [Co(NH3)5NO3]2+, which could also be written as [Co(NH3)5ONO2]2+.
 Homoleptic metal nitrate complexes generally have O,O'-bidentate nitrate ligands.